 To be notified of the next Firefighter hiring process, please complete the interest form below.

 Female Fire and EMS Expo

-The City of Saint Paul is hosting a Female Fire and EMS Expo on October 8, 2016 beginning at 9:00am.
-If you are interested in a career in the fire service, and interested in attending this hands-on event to learn more about the duties and responsibilities of a Saint Paul Firefighter/EMT, please enter your information into the Firefighter Interest Form at the bottom of this webpage.
-A representative from the Fire Department will contact you and register you for this event.
+The City of Saint Paul is hosting a Female Fire and EMS Expo on October 8, 2016 beginning at 8:30 a.m.
+If you are interested in a career in the fire service, and interested in attending this hands-on event to learn more about the duties and responsibilities of a Saint Paul Firefighter/EMT, please register here.

 Watch the 2014 Firefighter Information Session.

 Please view the link on the right side of the page titled "2014 Firefighter Eligible List" for additional information on this exam process.

 As a reminder, candidates will not be eligible for referral, or interview unless the State of Minnesota Emergency Medical Services Regulatory Board (EMSRB) website verifies the candidate has a current State of Minnesota EMT-Basic, or higher, certification.
 Candidates are responsible to ensure the EMSRB website is up to date and accurate (https://mn.gov/elicense/gateway/searchByName.do).
 You may contact the EMSRB for more information at 651-201-2800.